Today's Friday • 11 mins read

 Remember, their unhappiness is uniquely theirs; nothing else compares.

 You should let them handle it in their own way and at their own pace.
-Forcing them in any way will not only harm not only you or them but also cost you your friendship.
+Forcing them in any way could cost you or hurt your friendship.

 Simply be there for them.

-Telling someone they are in an unhealthy relationship can be difficult, Here are some helpful tips:
+Telling someone they are in an unhealthy relationship can be difficult.
+Here are 5 tips to do so:

 Final Words